 Principle: If the groom is 3 times older than the bride, it is considered as good.
 If he is twice old, it is passable; if he is older only by a few years, it results in sorrow.
 If the bride is older, the family shall become extinct.
 Thus for such cases, it forebodes a death in the family or there will be no male issues

-Principle 1: if the Janma Rasi of the groom falls in the sign which, in the Moon’s astakavarga of the girl’s chart has more bindu, it is good.
-Similarly, if the Janma Rasi of the Girl falls in a sign which, in the Moon’s astakavarga of the boy, has more bindus, it is equally good.
+Principle 1: If the Janma Rasi of the groom falls in the sign which, in the Moons Ashtakavarga of the girls chart has more bindu, it is good.
+Similarly, if the Janma Rasi of the Girl falls in a sign which, in the Moons ashtakavarga of the boy, has more bindus, it is equally good.